-Why do you specialise IN multichannel retail, MARKETPLACES AND CRO?
+Why do you specialise IN ai customer service?

 DO YOU USE AI TO WRITE COPY?

-Prompting is fast becoming an essential business skill for everyone not just writers.
-However, I believe strongly that AI should be used ethically and I fully support the Responsible AI Manifesto.
-I am always totally transparent with clients about when and how I use AI in my work.
+I believe strongly that AI should be used ethically and I fully support the Responsible AI Manifesto.
+I am transparent about when and how I use AI in my work.

 What makes you different from other copywriters?